YangXuuu/YangXuuu/README.md

 B.S, Biochemistry and Molecular Biology & Nutrition Science, Usdy

-/M.S Bioinformatics, UniMel
+M.S Bioinformatics, UniMel

-Interested in using computational approaches to understand biology A statistics fan! (ggplot2 YYDS)
+Interested in using computational approaches to understand biology

+A statistics fan! (probability theory is not friend to me) (ggplot2 YYDS)

 R is the best